THOMASELOVE/431-classes-2026/class06/README.md

 Here are some issues people had with the mechanics (initial checks) of the Lab that we want to call to your attention:

+- **Computers want to do EXACTLY what you ask them to do**, so details matter.
 - **Changing the YAML Code**: Working from the top of the Quarto template, we wanted you to change the title to 431 Lab 1, and the author to your name (don't put your name in parentheses.)
 Your only other thing to consider changing is the theme at the bottom, where, instead of `materia` you might pick [any of these HTML themes](https://quarto.org/docs/output-formats/html-themes.html) that Quarto supports.
 It should look something like this, when you're finished.

 ```